diogotcorreia/master-thesis/docs/content/ch05-results.typ

 as well as 2 known-not-vulnerable programs, which cover basic scenarios where class pollution may occur.
-Namely, the former programs test if the #TheTool is able to detect the flow from chained `getattr` calls to a `setattr` call, or even through many function calls, while the latter programs check for common pitfalls such as only having a single call to `getattr` or having hardcoded names for the attributes in calls to `getattr`.
+In particular, the former 3 programs test if the #TheTool is able to detect the flow from chained `getattr` calls to a `setattr` call, or even through many function calls, while the latter 2 programs check for common pitfalls such as only having a single call to `getattr` or having hardcoded names for the attributes in calls to `getattr`.
 The source code for these tests can be found in the `detection-benchmarks`